Columbia, Missouri: Transportation

 The Columbia Transit provides public bus and para-transit service, and is owned and operated by the city.
 In 2008, 1,414,400 passengers boarded along the system's six fixed routes and nine University of Missouri shuttle routes, and 27,000 boarded the Para-transit service.
 The system is constantly experiencing growth in service and technology.
 A $3.5 million project to renovate and expand the Wabash Station, a rail depot built in 1910 and converted into the city's transit center in the mid-1980s, was completed in summer of 2007.
 In 2007, a Transit Master Plan was created to address the future transit needs of the city and county with a comprehensive plan to add infrastructure in three key phases.
 The five to 15-year plan intends to add service along the southwest, southeast and northeast sections of Columbia and develop alternative transportation models for Boone County.

 The city is served by Columbia Regional Airport.
 The closest rail station is Jefferson City station, in the state capital Jefferson City.

 Columbia is also known for its MKT Trail, a spur of the Katy Trail State Park, which allows foot and bike traffic across the city, and, conceivably, the state.
 It consists of a soft gravel surface for running and biking.
 Columbia also is preparing to embark on construction of several new bike paths and street bike lanes thanks to a $25 million grant from the federal government.
-The city is also served by American Airlines and United Airlines at the Columbia Regional Airport, the only commercial airport in mid-Missouri.
+The city is also served by United Airlines and American Airlines at the Columbia Regional Airport, the only commercial airport in mid-Missouri.

 I-70 (concurrent with US 40) and US 63 are the two main freeways used for travel to and from Columbia.
 Within the city, there are also three state highways: Routes 763 (Rangeline Street & College Avenue), 163 (Providence Road), and 740 (Stadium Boulevard).

 Rail service is provided by the city-owned Columbia Terminal Railroad (COLT), which runs from the north side of Columbia to Centralia and a connection to the Norfolk Southern Railway.
-Columbia would be at the center of the proposed Missouri Hyperloop, reducing travel times to Kansas City and St. Louis to around 15 minutes.